Kuhlman-g/project-kachow/README.md

 To build the PostgreSQL database:

-$ rake db:create
+$ bundle exec rake db:create
-$ rake db:migrate
+$ bundle exec rake db:migrate
+$ bundle exec rake db:seed

 To view the app in development locally at https://localhost:3000/ Run the following commands in separate terminal windows: